DenisMikhaylov/S03/Module 03/WSUS.md

 2. On the Choose Upstream Server page, click Synchronize from another Windows Server Update Services server, and in the Server name text box, type LON-SVR2.Adatum.com, and then click Next.
-3. On the Specify Proxy Server page, click Next.MCT USE ONLY.
-STUDENT USE PROHIBITED L12-78 Managing, monitoring, and maintaining virtual machine installations
+3. On the Specify Proxy Server page, click Next.
 4. On the Connect to Upstream Server page, click Start Connecting.
 Wait for the upstream server settings to be applied, and then click Next.
 5. On the Choose Languages page, click Next.